Red-3D/ObjFix/README.md

 - enable the addon

 ## Usage
-- Import an obj file
+- Import obj files and select the object you want to fix
-- In the menu bar, press "Object" > ObjFix
+- In the menu bar, press "Object" > "ObjFix"
 - Use the popup to select the fixes you wish to use